peter-peter-22/java-monitoring/readme.md

 that is built into the JDK.

-The difference between the spring boot micrometer hardware metrics and JFR is that JFR tracks CPU usage per function while micrometer is global.
+The difference between the spring boot micrometer hardware metrics and JFR is that JFR tracks CPU usage per function while micrometer track the usage of the whole server.
 Also, JFR lacks a streamlined way for continuous distributed logging and persistence.

 ![jmc.webp](blog/guides/images/jfr/jmc.webp)